alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 It has been working out very nicely, but it results in very coupled code.
 We define denormalization macros in the models.
 This makes all our models aware of what data they are denormalizing, where from and also what data they need to denormalize, where to.
-What if we need to denormalize user name to comment as well.
+What if we need to denormalize user name to comment as well?

 {% highlight ruby linenos %}
 # app/models/comment.rb